 Customer relationship management (CRM) platforms are generally for managing sales prospecting and leads, but you can adapt them to track marketing campaigns.
 Integrating data gathered from your digital marketing campaign into your CRM will provide the necessary detail to create the personalized profiles that convert prospects into customers.

 Jotform integrates easily with all major CRM tools to simplify the process of filtering prospects by campaign ID, lead source, or referral program.
-Analyze the data and use the email automation component of your CRM to personalize marketing outreach to new leads.
+Analyze the data and use the email marketing automation tools to personalize marketing outreach to new leads.

 A conversion tracking tool comes standard when you advertise on any of the major digital ad channels.
 Tracking ad conversions tells you in real time who’s paying attention to your paid campaigns, the actions that leads take when responding to your ads, and whether the campaign is leading to sales.